-The net proceeds of the Fresh Issue, i.e., Gross proceeds of the Fresh Issue less the Offer expenses apportioned to our Company ("Net Proceeds") and the proceeds from the Pre-IPO Placement are proposed to be utilised in the following manner:
+The net proceeds of the Fresh Issue, i.e., Gross proceeds of the Fresh Issue less the Offer expenses apportioned to our Company ("Net Proceeds") are proposed to be utilised in the following manner:

 - 1. Repayment/prepayment of certain financial facilities availed by our Company; - 2.
 Funding working capital requirements of our Company; and - 3.
 General corporate purposes.